cacabo/cameroncabo.com/src/markdown/projects/lovesylvie.md

 end: 'December 2017'
 image: '../../images/projects/love-sylvie.png'
 color: '#aca0bb'
+tags: ['freelance', 'web']
 order: 6
 ---

-Working for an MBA on her direct-to-consumer perfume startup.
+Worked with a Wharton MBA on her direct-to-consumer perfume startup.
 I helped her build out an MVP with Rails.
 She later decided to pivot to using Shopify once she had the product and was ready to sell.